-The Academy Administrator will be responsible for developing and implementing a plan for the regular collection of student assessment data, the ongoing analysis of that data, and the regular reporting of such data to the Governance Board.
-The Academy Administrator will ensure that pertinent data is collected and analyzed in order to maximize student achievement, to meet the requirements of the school charter, for the purpose of the charter renewal, as required by the N.M.
+The Director of Curriculum and Instruction will be responsible for developing and implementing a plan for the regular collection of student assessment data, the ongoing analysis of that data, and the regular reporting of such data to the Governance Board.
+The Director of Curriculum and Instruction will ensure that pertinent data is collected and analyzed in order to maximize student achievement, to meet the requirements of the school charter, for the purpose of the charter renewal, as required by the

+N.M.
 Public Education Department, as required for the PED's Bilingual Department, and as otherwise required or needed.
-The Academy Administrator will train school staff and will oversee the assessment process to ensure that all rules and regulations are fully implemented.
+The Director of Curriculum and Instruction will train school staff and will oversee the assessment process to ensure that all rules and regulations are fully implemented.